-Covid-19 coronavirus: Liquor stores record 1800% spike in business ahead of alert 4 lock down
+Covid-19 coronavirus: Liquor stores record 1800% spike in business ahead of alert level 4 lockdown

 The council was now in talks with the Government about whether bottle stores could stay open during the enforced self-isolation period and over the status of online sales and home delivery.

-"Government is aware that spirits and spirit-based beverages are not available in supermarkets, so we are hopeful that we will have a viable way of selling these products in lock down.
-Our preference of course is for bottle stores to remain open," Bridget said.
+"Government is aware that spirits and spirit-based beverages are not available in supermarkets, so we are hopeful that we will have a viable way of selling these products in lockdown.
+Our preference of course is for bottle stores to remain open," MacDonald said.

 One bottle store chain reported an 1800 per cent spike in sales yesterday and liquor stores around the country were bracing for another rush today, she said.